lottehime/ebootSegs/README.md

 Mix concept with pfs decryption responsibly, please. :koala:

-You would need to massage this to your specific need.
+You will need to massage this to your specific need.
+Don't expect it to just load stuff from anywhere without a trick or two.

 ### Output:
 You should get something like: